tencent cloud

 .setClientConfiguration(clientConfiguration)

-.setTopics(topicName) // Pre-declare the topic for message sending, recommend setting
+.setTopics(topicName) // Pre-declare the topic for message sending.
+It is recommended to set this parameter.

 .build();

-// Create message instance, set topic and message content
+// Create a message instance and set the topic and message content.

 byte[] body = "Your_Biz_Body".getBytes(StandardCharsets.UTF_8);